-Administration: Prison administrators keep adequate records.
-Authorities utilized alternatives to sentencing for young, nonviolent offenders, including a six-month program requiring daily participation.
-Upon completion of the program, 75 percent of participants returned to the educational system, while others received job training and placement.
-Prisoners and detainees had access to visitors three times per week.
-Authorities permitted prisoners to conduct religious observances.
-Prisoners may raise complaints directly with prison authorities, through their lawyers, or through the government's prison visiting committee.
+Administration: Prisoners may raise complaints directly with prison authorities, through their lawyers, or through the government's prison visiting committee.
 While there was no specific prison ombudsman, prisoners relied on the prison welfare officer, a senior prison official, to process complaints and make contact with outside institutions.

 Independent Monitoring: The prison visiting committee monitors prison conditions.
-Visits from independent nongovernmental observers were welcome, but there were no such requests during the year.
+Visits from independent nongovernmental observers were welcome.
+In June a team consisting of the GHRO, Global Alliance for Legal Aid, and two barristers from the United Kingdom visited and carried out assessments.